jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ### Incidental parameter passing

 One time a command runs, something may only be read.
 Another time it may be read and written to.
 This changes the implicit position of the object in relation to to the command for each call to the command.
 You could stereotype it an input parameter as __Not Input__ and an output as __Not Output__ and a thru parameter as __Only Input__ or __Only Output__ or __Not Thruput__.
-But it does not replace the parameter’s __In, Out__ or __Thru__ properties, because they belong to the command definition.
+But it might not replace the parameter’s __In, Out__ or __Thru__ properties, because they belong to the command definition.

 The object command’s on the other end of the relationship, also get additional typing based on the incidental parameter passing, but the passing names are not even determined yet.

 ### Indirect Value Transmission

-Used in abstract notations, explained later, a value line does not necessarily mean yielding over the value of one object on one end of the line to the other object on the other end of the line.
+Used in abstract notations, explained later, a value line might not necessarily mean yielding over the value of one object on one end of the line to the other object on the other end of the line.
 It may be yielding over values between sub-objects.
 So it’s not synonym to a value assignment in that case.
 But usually value direction means assigning the value of one object to another.

 - \> Indirect value direction may be called data direction, and might be given a double wavy line as a symbol.
 It can indicate addition, removal, creation, annulment and value transfers of the direct object or its sub objects.

-For __Reference__ parameters it does not need to be the value of the object itself, that is read or written.
+For __Reference__ parameters it might not need to be the value of the object itself, that is read or written.

 It can also be a *sub-object* of the parameter, that is read or written.
 Even though the parameter itself is not read or written, but only its sub-object, the parameter *itself* is considered input or output, even though only the values of its *sub-*objects are used.

-Sometimes the command itself does not read or write from a parameter, but the parameter is passed down to a sub-command, that reads or writes from the object.
+Sometimes the command itself might not read or write from a parameter, but the parameter is passed down to a sub-command, that reads or writes from the object.
 This yields over the in-out-thru properties of the parameter.
-This does give the parameter an indication of value direction, but this is an abstract notation of what is going on.
+This might give the parameter an indication of value direction, but this is an abstract notation of what is going on.
 The assignments are done by a sub-command.

 Next to values being read or written, an abstract indication of value direction is also used to indicate addition, removal, creation and annulment of objects.
 These actions are all considered *writing* or *output*.
 In the definition of the command, you might see the individual additions, removals, creations and annulments as calls to system commands (see the *System Interfaces* documentation section).